 - 1. The dissertation must include an expanded Introduction section.
 This can be formatted so as to introduce each of the manuscripts or a single Introduction section for the Thesis. - 2.
 There must be an expanded section on Materials and methods.
-This is essential because very often, manuscripts have an abbreviated version to comply with the word requirements of journals.

-- 3. There needs to be an expanded Discussion section that can be formatted to summarize the findings of each manuscript or the entire body of the research. - 4.
+This is essential because very often, manuscripts have an abbreviated version to comply with the word requirements of journals. - 3.
+There needs to be an expanded Discussion section that can be formatted to summarize the findings of each manuscript or the entire body of the research. - 4.
 Copying exact wording and using that in the expanded Introduction and Discussion section is not permitted.
 The students are expected to write these sections in a manner that is comprehensive and non-overlapping with the manuscript(s). - 5.
+Include a section on Future Directions that puts into perspective the findings from your research in the context of the literature and the research field.
+This is meant to showcase your ability to integrate your findings and propose future directions that the work could take. - 6.
 Given that manuscripts often have co-authors who have contributed to the research, such data should be clearly indicated in the Thesis with due credit given to the co-author (i.e. data courtesy of Dr. John Smith).

 Special requirements for students after their fifth year.
 Once a student enters into a laboratory (after completing the core curriculum) he or she will receive up to 5 years of support by the mentor.
 The stipend is not an entitlement and will be evaluated on a yearly basis for research progress and thesis committee evaluation.
 After 5 years, the student will have to petition their Graduate committee for an extension of the graduate stipend.
 Both the Graduate committee and Drs.
 Shevde-Samant and Varambally will have to approve this extension.
 The extension will be for 1 year and must be re-approved each subsequent year.
 Obviously, this does not insure that the student will complete his/her thesis during this timeframe, but may mean that the student will have to complete the thesis work without benefit of a stipend.
 Exceptions to this rule include maternity leave or an extended illness.
-Those students that transfer to another laboratory during their thesis work would be evaluated based on the recommendations of their new thesis committee and with the approval of Drs.Varambally and Shevde-Samant.
+Those students that transfer to another laboratory during their thesis work would be evaluated based on the recommendations of their new thesis committee and with the approval of Drs.
+Varambally and Shevde-Samant.
 Policies regarding leave of absence and displaced students are detailed in the GBS Handbook.